 - Complete a district team agreement with the Key Club governor annually and uphold each point of agreement. - Guide, counsel and advise the Key Club district board and officers. - Coordinate the training of the Key Club district board and officers.
-Include strategic planning and goalsetting, organizational and financial management, Kiwanis-family structure, team building and leadership development. - · Oversee the management of Key Club district finances, consistent with policies and procedures of Key Club International and the Kiwanis district. - Oversee the administrative operations of the Key Club district. - Serve as ex-officio (non-voting) member of the Key Club district board.
+Include strategic planning and goal-setting, organizational and financial management, Kiwanis family structure, team building and leadership development. - Oversee the management of Key Club district finances, consistent with policies and procedures of Key Club International and the Kiwanis district. - Oversee the administrative operations of the Key Club district. - Serve as ex-officio (non-voting) member of the Key Club district board. - Attend Governors' and Administrators' Training Conference each year with your Key Club governor and any other training sponsored by Key Club International.